rundeck/rundeck/docs/en/manual/05-nodes.md

 For full syntax information see the [Node Filters](node-filters.html) chapter.

-If you forget the syntax, press the help button in the filter form and a dialog containing a cheet sheet will be displayed (see screenshot below).
+If you forget the syntax, press the help button in the filter form and a dialog containing a cheat sheet will be displayed (see screenshot below).

 ![Filter expressions help](../figures/fig0204-c2.png)